andrewcapture/ngx_google_deployment/README.md

 * This project orgins from https://g.adminhost.org

 ## Things you should do before your deployment
-* Test Port 80 and kill the Pid which use :80.
+* Test Port 80 and kill the Pid which uses :80.
 ```javascript
 such as:
 * lsof -i :80|grep -v "PID"